 Molecular Developers Toolset

 This toolset, currently under development, will allow manufacturers and researchers to work with standardized panels of drug-resistant and drug-sensitive strains.
 The panels will enable testing for dynamic range and limit of detection, comparing performance between different assays and performing external quality assurance.

 The well-characterized strains that will be included in the panel are inactivated by a proprietary method and re-suspended at a set concentration.
 The panel members are non-infectious and stable at 2-8°C. The initial panel will contain five strains across a number of different lineages, with one member being resistant to rifampicin and another being multidrug-resistant.
 Following availability of the five-strain panel, FIND has plans to further expand the Toolset.

 Virtual Strain Bank

-The Virtual Strain Bank (VSB), currently in development, is a database with a web-based interface that will allow researchers and test developers an overview of globally accessible TB strains.
+FIND has officially launched the Virtual Strain Bank (VSB), an online database that allows researchers and test developers to have an overview of globally accessible TB strains.

-Initially, the VSB will contain the relevant meta-data for all available FIND strains.
-In addition, other bio-repositories and researchers are being invited to share information on the isolates they house in their biobanks, while maintaining ownership and control over their strains.
+Other bio-repositories and researchers are invited to share information on the isolates they house in their biobanks, while maintaining ownership and control over their strains.
+Once users have registered, samples that fit required specifications may be requested directly from FIND.
+Contact information for other bio-repositories with strains listed will also be included in the VSB.